Please be ready with your application reference number starting with 'P'. For example P1234567

 The best help to get if summoned to Court for any of these offences is to contact an experienced lawyer.
 As your legal adviser and representative, they can help you by exploring any of these defences;

-If you are found guilty by the court in WA, the offence for Robbery or Burglary will show up on a national criminal history check certificate.
+If you are found guilty by the court in WA, the offence for Robbery or Burglary will show up on a Nationally Coordinated Criminal History Check certificate.

 You can obtain your criminal background check online via the Australian National Character Check (ANCC) website.